AlbertMedina/blackjack-api/README.md

 # Blackjack API

 ## Description
-This project implements a reactive API to manage a Blackjack game using Spring Boot and Spring WebFlux.
+This project implements a fully reactive API to manage a Blackjack game using Spring Boot and Spring WebFlux.
+The system follows a non-blocking paradigm from the entry point to the persistence layer.
 The API handles players and game sessions, while enforcing the rules of Blackjack.
-Game data is persisted in MongoDB (Reactive), and player information and rankings are stored in MySQL (JPA).
+Game data is persisted in MongoDB (Reactive), and player information and rankings are stored in MySQL using R2DBC, ensuring no blocking calls throughout the execution flow.
 It exposes endpoints for creating and deleting games, playing rounds, managing players, and retrieving player rankings.

 ## Architecture & Tech Stack